 - •The distinction is more about vector direction than plane of dissection

-Compare deep plane facelift with vertical facelift technique.
+Compare the facelift technique with vertical facelift technique.

 What Is Deep Plane vs Vertical Facelift?